Enhancing Few-Shot Classification of Benchmark and Disaster Imagery with ABHFA-Net: Results and Discussions

-\subsubsection{GRAD-CAM}
+To better understand the observed performance degradation on the CDD and MEDIC datasets relative to the AIDER dataset, we conducted a detailed error analysis based on the confusion matrices.
+We identified three key issues: (i) The more significant class imbalance effect, (ii) Higher intra-class variability, (iii) More frequent semantic overlaps between inter-classes.

+Firstly, both CDD and MEDIC datasets exhibit significant class imbalance, in which the non-disaster (normal) class dominates the dataset more than that of AIDER (e.g., CDD has over 9000 normal images vs $<$ 1500 for other classes).
+This is also due to the manner in which we categorized all supposedly normal class images and labels in one class, even though in the original datasets such class are further categorized into sub-classes (e.g, CDD has streets, forest, human and sea, all with non-disaster origin).
+This imbalance biases the model toward predicting the majority class, leading to increased false positives and reduced sensitivity to minority disaster classes.

+Secondly, as mentioned and illustrated (see Fig.\ref{fig:confused_class_CDD}, \ref{fig:confused_matrix_CDD2}, \ref{fig:confused_matrix_MEDIC} and \ref{fig:confused_class_MEDIC}) in the previous section, the CDD and MEDIC datasets contain more highly diverse visual representations within the same class (i.e., higher intra-class variability) than that of AIDER.
+This high variance further reduces the discriminative power of prototype-based methods even under distribution modeling.

+Thirdly, the more frequent semantic overlaps encountered between normal and disaster-related images in CDD and MEDIC due to the larger and wider variety of non-disaster images (as compared to AIDER) leads to further confusion between the normal and disaster classes.
+Under the 5-way-1-shot setting, limited support examples further exacerbate these issues, resulting in unstable prototype estimation and increased misclassification rates.

+The first challenge involving the severe class-imbalance can be mitigated via incorporating class-balanced loss functions or utilizing re-weighting strategies, such as focal loss or inverse-frequency weighting, to penalize misclassification of minority disaster classes more strongly.
+The second challenge involving the higher intra-class variability could be mitigated via incorporating hard negative mining, which helps improve intra-class feature discrimination.
+By explicitly sampling visually similar normal images during training, the model can learn more robust decision boundaries.
+Lastly, as ABHFA-Net relies on distribution comparison, an additional regularization term that enforces inter-class distribution separation (e.g., margin based Bhattacharyya loss) could help reduce the overlaps between normal and disaster classes. \\

+\subsection{GRAD-CAM}

-We also highlighted some of the Gradient-weighted Class Activation Mapping (GRAD-CAM) activation map on selected AIDER disaster images Fig. \ref{fig:AIDER_gradcam_ALL} and CDD in Fig.\ref{fig:CDD_gradcam_ALL}.
-Using such maps, we can dive into how our ATTBHFA-Net interprets the respective disaster classes in the respective images in the datasets compared to the selected SOTAs (MatchingNet, RelationNet, and ProtoNet).
-For the CDD images, we also presented a mix of training class (collapsed building, land disaster) and testing classes (water disaster, fire).
+We also highlighted some of the Gradient-weighted Class Activation Mapping (GRAD-CAM) activation map on selected AIDER disaster images Fig. \ref{fig:AIDER_gradcam_ALL}, CDD in Fig.\ref{fig:CDD_gradcam_ALL}, and MEDIC in Fig.\ref{fig:MEDIC_gradcam_ALL}.
+Using such maps, we can dive into how our ABHFA-Net interprets the respective disaster classes in the respective images in the datasets compared to the selected SOTAs (MatchingNet, RelationNet, and ProtoNet).